 Before getting started, wash and peel the sweet potatoes and carrots.
 Chop them into small chunks.
 Slice the onions, grate ginger and peel the garlic.

-- Add the onions, sweet potatoes, carrot, ginger, garlic along with the spices to the Instant pot steel insert.
+- Add the onions, sweet potatoes, carrot, ginger, garlic along with the spices to the pressure cooker steel insert.

 - Add the required amount of water and stir them well.